toewailin/php_note/essential.md

+## Laravel Project Process

+### step by step project guide

+step 1. create project

+step 2. install breeze (auth)

+step 3. make middleware (roles and permission) // Spatie

+step 4. make layout (guest, app (customer), admin (backend))

+step 4.1 make view for all layouts (admin/frontend)

+step 5. define the features menu (products)

+step 6. make a request (for the products)

+step 8. make a model for this product

+step 7. make a resource/frontend controller for this product

+step 9. update a view files for this products

 ### **Essential Requirements for Web Development**
 For professional Web development, you need the right tools and configurations.
 Below is a comprehensive guide covering all necessary requirements: